 As a webmaster, you need to do all you can to reassure your customers that you’re trustworthy.
 One of the easiest ways is with testimonials, quotes from people who have used, and liked, your service.
 A lot of companies ask for feedback automatically after a purchase is complete.

 At Wordtracker for example, we have Disqus comments on all our articles.
-So if someone, like me, writes a loads of crap, I get pulled up on it straight away.
+So if someone, like me, writes a load of rubbish, I get pulled up on it straight away.
 A lot of other companies use Facebook comments for the same purpose.
 Whatever you do, I‘d say, make sure there are views from your customers publicly available on your site.

 c) Make like James Cameron

 You don’t need to produce the next blockbuster, but you should turn your hand to making a video or two.
 Videos, as well as being great content that search engines love, reassure your customers.
 They can see how the products are made, or get to know the faces of people behind the company.
-There are loads of different types of video you can produce and if you need any help, we have a Videotastic! e-book to help you at every step of the way.
+There are loads of different types of video you can produce to show off your company.

 3) Open up your site